PLEASE DONATE TO US

 Now it is time to make the collection available for all to enjoy.

-The Soper Heritage Art Gallery and Education Centre will be built in the heart of the East Anglian countryside: the very area that provided the inspiration for so many of the Soper works.
+It is hoped The Soper Heritage Art Gallery and Education Centre will be in the heart of the East Anglian countryside: the very area that provided the inspiration for so many of the Soper works.
 The gallery will showcase the entire collection, on rotation, throughout the year.

-The centre will also provide space for workshops, classes and lectures to educate and encourage future generations of artists, as well as art, history, country and wildlife lovers.
+The centre aims to provide space for workshops, classes and lectures to educate and encourage future generations of artists, as well as art, history, country and wildlife lovers.

 Join us on our exciting journey to provide a permanent public home for the works of the Soper family.